GPflow/GPflow/.github/PULL_REQUEST_TEMPLATE.md

 ## Code quality requirements

-For details, look at [contributing.md](../contributing.md) code quality requirements section. *Main* points listed here:
+For details, look at [contributing.md](../contributing.md) code quality requirements section.
+Nevertheless, *Main* points listed here:

 * _New feature's_ code must be accompanied with [detailed](../contributing.md) docstrings.
 * _New features_ must be covered with tests.